Lewis structure: Construction and electron counting

 Lewis structures for polyatomic ions may be drawn by the same method.
-When counting electrons, negative ions should have extra electrons placed in their Lewis structures; positive ions should have fewer electrons than an uncharged molecule.
+However when counting electrons, negative ions should have extra electrons placed in their Lewis structures; positive ions should have fewer electrons than an uncharged molecule.
 When the Lewis structure of an ion is written, the entire structure is placed in brackets, and the charge is written as a superscript on the upper right, outside the brackets.

+Miburo method

 A simpler method has been proposed for constructing Lewis structures, eliminating the need for electron counting: the atoms are drawn showing the valence electrons; bonds are then formed by pairing up valence electrons of the atoms involved in the bond-making process, and anions and cations are formed by adding or removing electrons to/from the appropriate atoms.

 A trick is to count up valence electrons, then count up the number of electrons needed to complete the octet rule (or with hydrogen just 2 electrons), then take the difference of these two numbers.
 The answer is the number of electrons that make up the bonds.
 The rest of the electrons just go to fill all the other atoms' octets.

+Lever method

 Another simple and general procedure to write Lewis structures and resonance forms has been proposed.

+This system works in nearly all cases, however there are 3 instances where it will not work.
+These exceptions are outlined in the table below.